74th/docker_po4a/README.md

 # po4a

-po4a use in container
+use po4a in container

+## available commands

+* po4a
+* msginit

 ## how to use

-	docker pull po4a
+	make build
 	docker run -it --rm -v `pwd`:/src --workdir=/src --entrypoint=po4a po4a

 or